jqmmes/Jay/Readme.md

 #### Submitting jobs:
 In order to submit a job you must use the available broker commands detailed in JayProto.proto (under Jay-Base/proto).

+Copyright (c) 2021 University of Porto/Faculty of Sciences (UP/FCUP).